SashaBrooke/OhPossum/.github/ISSUE_TEMPLATE/task.md

 ---
-Name: Task - name should reference relevant branch
+Name: Task - Try and have the branch and task names link where possible, if they are at the same level (i.e. not a sub-task)
 About: A single, actionable piece of work
 Title: "[Task] "
 ---